Keyboard shortcuts

 • event_callback on a listener must reference a callback in the same module.

-• Error domain name must not collide with a function name in the same module; codes must be non-zero and unique.
+• Error domain name must not collide with a function name in the same module; codes must be non-zero and unique within the domain; code names must be unique across every domain in the API.

 Warnings emitted today: